Interco reconciliation that benefits the entities and account closing

 The intercompany reconciliation process is chiefly collaborative.
 At the entity level, the process isn’t done when declarations and tallying have been completed, but only after all the partners have finished or when the group “rings the bell”.
-The goal of implementing a software package to reconcile intragroup accounts is not only to move from a centralised process to a decentralised one, but also to shift from a process managed by the consolidation contacts at the entities to an accounting process led and supervised by the consolidation team at group level.
+The goal of implementing a software application to reconcile intragroup accounts is not only to move from a centralised process to a decentralised one, but also to shift from a process managed by the consolidation contacts at the entities to an accounting process led and supervised by the consolidation team at group level.

-Reconciliation tools normally enable subsidiaries to share their balances in a common database to highlight discrepancies.
+Intercompany reconciliation software applications normally enable subsidiaries to share their balances in a common database to highlight discrepancies.
 In the event of discrepancies, and depending on the group, we often see exchanges of Excel files between buyer and seller in an attempt to resolve the differences via the transaction details (of course, I mean groups which haven’t yet fully automated their processes or use reconciliation solutions based on balances).

 One of the main criticisms reported by operations is that, while the tools highlight the differences, they don’t provide much help in explaining these differences (exchange differences, temporary differences, fixed-asset production, VAT impact, etc.).
 In addition, they often don’t enable decisions that impact accounting data therefore enabling an iterative approach to correct intercompany differences.